[Moderate revision–posted 12/11/23 (replaces 10/25/21 edition)]

 OP 70.05: Eligibility for Insurance and Other Benefits

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to define university policy and employee eligibility for insurance programs and other benefits.

-REVIEW: This OP will be reviewed in June of even-numbered years by the Managing Director of Human Resources with substantive revisions forwarded to the Chief of Staff for the President.
+REVIEW: This OP will be reviewed in June of odd-numbered years by the Associate Vice President for Human Resources with substantive revisions forwarded to the Vice President for Administration and Chief of Staff for the President.

 1. Retirement Programs

 Public education employees employed in a position that is eligible for the Teacher Retirement System of Texas (TRS) are automatically enrolled in TRS on their first day of employment.

 Full-time faculty, librarians, and certain professionals and administrators employed in public higher education are eligible to elect the Optional Retirement Program (ORP) in lieu of TRS before the 91st day after becoming eligible.
 It is a one-time irrevocable choice between two distinct plans that are suitable to different individual needs, so the decision should be made very carefully after considering both plans in light of personal circumstances.

 State law requires both the employee and the state to make contributions to TRS and/or ORP based on a percentage of the employee's salary.
 State contribution rates are established biennially by the Texas Legislature and may fluctuate over time.
 Contributions and interest earnings under both plans are not subject to federal income tax until the funds are withdrawn or paid as a retirement annuity.

 Federal limits on contributions or creditable compensation apply to both TRS and ORP but usually only affect highly compensated employees as defined by the IRS.